secmancer/learning-archive/README.md

 # MiscProjects

-A collection of miscellaneous, small projects from programming puzzle solutions to testboard projects for FRC.
+A collection of miscellaneous, small projects